johnfoster-pge-utexas/blog/posts/why-im-not-wearing-a-mask/index.md

 <br/>

 Given all the information above, I do not believe there is any medical reason for me to wear a mask while teaching at this time.
+For all practical purposes, you cannot catch a virus from which you are immune, and you certainly can't transmit a virus you don't have.
 I believe it's easier for the students to comprehend what I'm saying without a mask on, it's easier for me to project my voice without, and it's certainly more comfortable.
 I do plan to continue to monitor my antibody levels and may change my mind in the future.